iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted150003/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 1 reviews"/>
 </p>

+> This app is capable of being better.<br> :date: __2021-04-02 05:35:07__

+> When you actually test positive you cant report it if you open the test results to see for yourself, as the code is one time only. so this app is useless.<br> :date: __2021-04-02 01:16:39__

+> Not installing after reading the reviews!
+Absolutely useless fo collecting anything if you or your programers failed to include a link!
+As per usual...
+The government completing another job... well done<br> :date: __2021-03-31 05:09:19__

+> This app was really good at telling me when my GPS was off.
+Never received any other notifications in the ~6 months that it was installed.<br> :date: __2021-03-30 18:10:17__

+> Intellgince HQ, International Confirmation Grid : to individual users / devices.
+Focus Efficiency foundation groud 0.
+Start up.<br> :date: __2021-03-28 22:21:40__

 > Are you freaking kidding me, this just another way of controlling people grow the f up<br> :date: __2021-03-25 17:58:40__

 > To notify somebody if I have been exposed it asks for a verification code that was never given to me....so there's no way for me to notify.
 It defeats the purpose of having the app.<br> :date: __2021-03-24 23:56:27__